edgardsoza/Portfolio-finish-mobile-version/README.md

 - How do I use it?

-  - Feel free to download the code in the github repository given above and change it as you want it.
+  - Feel free to download the code in the github repository given by using the main branch above and change it as you want it in another branch.

 - How long did it take this?

-  - It took like 4 hours, some visual details were difficult to get.
+  - It took like 2 hours, contact form was easier than expected.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>